 Building The Headboard Bench

-Here is a complete supply list of then things I used to build the headboard bench.
+Below is a complete supply list of the things I used to build the headboard bench.

 - 2 6ft 1X10